camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/sendgrid.md

 The **SendGrid Connector** allows you to quickly send emails from your BPMN processes.

-Find the source code of this Connector in our [GitHub repository](https://github.com/camunda/connector-sendgrid).
-Take a look at its latest [releases](https://github.com/camunda/connector-sendgrid/releases) to find an executable JAR you can directly run in a [Connector runtime environment](../custom-built-connectors/connector-sdk.md#runtime-environments) in [Camunda Platform 8 Self-Managed](../../../../self-managed/about-self-managed.md).

 ## Prerequisites

 To use the SendGrid Connector, a SendGrid API key is needed.
 Follow [these steps](#appendix) if you do not have a SendGrid account or API key [secret configured](#create-a-new-connector-secret) in your cluster.